portal-labs-infrastructure/mcp-server-blog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository provides a stripped-down, illustrative implementation of a Model Context Protocol (MCP) server.
-It showcases the architectural patterns, security considerations (OAuth 2.1), and development practices (TypeScript, Firestore, Zod) detailed in our accompanying article:
+It showcases the architectural patterns, security considerations (OAuth 2.0), and development practices (TypeScript, Firestore, Zod) detailed in our accompanying article:

 **➡️ Read the full story: "[Building a Production-Ready MCP Server with OAuth, TypeScript, and Our Battle Scars](https://portal.one/blog/mcp-server-with-oauth-typescript/)"**

-This demo focuses on the **MCP Resource Server** component and assumes you have a separate OAuth 2.1 Authorization Server.
+This demo focuses on the **MCP Resource Server** component and assumes you have a separate OAuth 2.0 Authorization Server.

-Note: If testing this server with certain versions of the MCP SDK's ProxyOAuthServerProvider, you might encounter issues with the token exchange step.
-This is due to a known issue in some client versions where the required redirect_uri parameter is not sent to the /token endpoint (see [issue](https://github.com/modelcontextprotocol/typescript-sdk/issues/479)).

-Update: Bumped MCP SDK version to 1.12.0 which resolved the issue.
-Version 1.12.0 also introduced the Authorization Server Metadata (/.well-known/oauth-authorization-server) endpoint, which is now used to fetch the token endpoint URL and is provided to the `requireBearerAuth` middleware.
+Update: MCP SDK version 1.12.0 introduced the Authorization Server Metadata (/.well-known/oauth-authorization-server) support, which is now used to fetch the metadata from the OAuth authorization server and is provided to the `requireBearerAuth` middleware.

 ## Purpose

 This repository is intended as a learning resource to:
 *   Demonstrate a practical implementation of an MCP server using the TypeScript MCP SDK.
-*   Illustrate how to integrate OAuth 2.1 for securing tool calls.
+*   Illustrate how to integrate OAuth 2.0 for securing tool calls.
 *   Showcase patterns for managing workspace context and multi-tenancy.
 *   Provide examples of using Zod for schema definition and validation.
 *   Offer insights into structuring tools, using Higher-Order Components (HOCs) for common logic, and interacting with Firestore.